MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-what-is.md

 # What is Power BI Premium?

+This article describes Power BI Premium operations and considerations, to view a high level description of how Microsoft Fabric works, see [Microsoft Fabric concepts and licenses](/fabric/enterprise/licenses).

 Power BI Premium provides enhancements to Power BI, and a comprehensive portfolio of [Premium features](service-premium-features.md).
 The following table lists some of the Premium enhancements.

 |Enhancement           |Details  |
 |----------------------|---------|